MicrosoftDocs/microsoft-community-training/microsoft-community-training/learner-experience/web-app.md

     :::image type="content" source="../media/image(185).png" alt-text="Notifications":::

-2. Click on the icon to open the Notification drawer and get updates on new courses assigned, replies to your comments, etc.
+2. Select the icon to open the Notification drawer and get updates on new courses assigned to you, replies to your comments, and more.

     :::image type="content" source="../media/image(186).png" alt-text="replies to your comments":::